visidata/visidata.org/index.md

 ### 10. see all the available options and commands

 There are many other ways to use VisiData!
 To learn more, press `Ctrl+H` to see the [manpage](/man), or `z Ctrl+H` to see the full list of commands available on the current sheet.

----

-## About the Author

-My name is [Saul Pwanson](http://saul.pw) and I'm a [software architect](https://cionic.com/) and [amateur data sleuth](https://www.youtube.com/watch?v=9aHfK8EUIzg).
-I live in Seattle but the terminal is my home.

-I am building an ecosystem of textpunk powertools.
-If you love the design of VisiData, [send me an email](mailto:vd@saul.pw); or you can [support me on Patreon](https://www.patreon.com/saulpw) directly.

-Share and enjoy!